Powerful Primitives in the Bounded Quantum Storage Model: Introduction

 \section{Introduction}

-{The vast} majority of cryptographic schemes rely on specific computational assumptions like the difficulty of factoring or learning with errors.
-The validity of these assumptions can only be conjectured with our current understanding of complexity theory.
-As a result, these schemes are only \emph{conditionally} secure.

-An alternative approach is the \emph{bounded quantum storage model} (BQSM) where schemes are built to resist quantum memory bounded adversaries instead of polynomial-time adversaries.
-We show that it is possible to achieve \emph{information-theoretic} security for many standard cryptographic primitives in this model such as asymmetric key encryption and signatures.
-Even more surprising, this can be achieved for primitives that are completely impossible in the computational as well as the classical storage model such as one-time programs!
+Most of the interesting cryptographic concepts of security are unattainable when dealing with completely unrestricted adversaries.
+The conventional approach to resolve this conundrum is to focus solely on adversaries operating within polynomial time.
+Nevertheless, given our current understanding of complexity theory, security in this setting can only be guaranteed under the assumed hardness of solving certain problems, such as factoring, computing the discrete log, or learning with errors.
+As a consequence, security in the \textit{computational model} is usually conditional.

+An alternative approach is to constrain the quantum memory (qmemory) available to the adversary.
+This model is called the \textit{Bounded Quantum Storage Model} (BQSM) and was first introduced in 2005 by Damg{\aa}rd, Fehr, Salvail, and Schaffner \cite{dfss05,schaffner-these}.
+They demonstrated that non-interactive oblivious transfer and bit-commitment can be achieved information-theoretically in this model!
+Surprisingly, these schemes demand no qmemory from honest participants and can be made secure against adversaries with arbitrarily large qmemories by sufficiently extending the transmission length.
+Subsequently, this oblivious transfer scheme was later adapted to the more useful variant of non-interactive $1\textsf{-}2$ oblivious transfer\footnote{\textit{$1\text{-}2$ oblivious transfer} is a primitive allowing a sender to transmit two strings so that $(1)$ a receiver can choose to receive anyone of the two strings without learning anything about the other one and $(2)$ the sender is oblivious of the receiver's choice.} \cite{dfrss07}.
+Henceforth, we denote this $1\textsf{-}2$ oblivious transfer scheme as \emph{BQS-OT}.

 Concretely, in the BQSM, an adversary $\mathcal{A}_{\texttt{s}}$ has access to unlimited resources at all times except at certain points.
 At these points, we say \emph{the memory bound applies}, and the adversary is forced to reduce its stored state to $\texttt{s}$-qubits.
-We emphasize that the adversary is again unrestricted with respect to its quantum memory (qmemory) after the bound applies and is never restricted with respect to its computational power or classical memory.
-In practice, the point when the memory bound applies can be implemented by pausing and delaying further transmissions.
-These limitations are quite realistic considering current technology - maintaining even a small quantum state for a few seconds is a formidable challenge.
+We emphasize that the adversary is again unrestricted with respect to its qmemory after the bound applies and is never restricted with respect to its computational power or classical memory.

+In practice, the point when the memory bound applies can be implemented by pausing and delaying further transmissions which enforces the bound given the technological difficulties of maintaining a quantum state.
+Even in the foreseeable future, qmemory is not only expected to be very expensive but also very limited in size to allow for good enough fidelity.
+Consequently, this model appears to provide an apt characterization of real-world adversaries.